1891 New Orleans lynchings

-The March 14, 1891, New Orleans lynchings were the murders of 11 Italian Americans and immigrants in New Orleans, Louisiana, by a mob for their alleged role in the murder of police chief David Hennessy after some of them had been acquitted at trial.
+The 1891 New Orleans lynchings were the murders of 11 Italian Americans, immigrants in New Orleans, by a mob for their alleged role in the murder of police chief David Hennessy after some of them had been acquitted at trial.
 It was the largest single mass lynching in American history.
 Most of the lynching victims accused in the murder had been rounded up and charged due to their Italian ethnicity.

-The lynching took place the day after the trial of nine of the nineteen men indicted in Hennessy's murder.
+The lynching took place on March 14, the day after the trial of nine of the nineteen men indicted in Hennessy's murder.
 Six of these defendants were acquitted, and a mistrial was declared for the remaining three because the jury failed to agree on their verdicts.

-There was a widespread belief in the city that Italian-American organized crime was responsible for the killing of the police chief, in a period of anti-Italian sentiment and rising crime.
-Italian-American voters were also known to prefer the scandal plagued city political machine to the new Reform Democrat Mayor, whose own role in inciting the violence that followed may well have been an attempt to misuse government power for the repression of his political opponents.
+There was a widespread belief in the city that Italian American organized crime was responsible for the killing of the police chief in a period of anti-Italian sentiment and rising crime.
+Italian American voters were also known to prefer the scandal-plagued city political machine to the new Reform Democrat mayor, whose own role in inciting the violence that followed may well have been an attempt to misuse government power for the repression of his political opponents.

-Believing the jury had been fixed, a mob broke into the jail where the men were being held and killed eleven of the prisoners, most by shooting.
+Believing the jury had been fixed by organized crime, a mob broke into the jail where the men were being held and killed eleven of the prisoners, most by shooting.
 The mob outside the jail numbered in the thousands and included some of the city's most prominent citizens.
 American press coverage of the event was largely congratulatory, and those responsible for the lynching were never charged.